tgjones/gemini/README.markdown

 ## What modules are built-in?

-Gemini itself is built out of six core modules:
+Gemini itself is built out of seven core modules:

 * MainWindow
 * Shell